Vivekanand-R/AI-Product-Framework/README.md

             D. Their user discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

-6. Agile Methodology (Scrum, Kanban) - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
+**6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
 Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating, Normally encourages a different level of thinking and also still uncertain about status, evolving roadmaps for Quality, Iterations, Testing and development.
 AI has strong potential to thrive within Agile environments but doesn’t take initiative on its own due to biases and constraints.
 With the right Agile initiatives, that potential can be enabled easily — enabling AI to contribute iteratively, and adaptively.
 Agile can sometimes prolong processes, while AI tends to favor a more direct, and outcome-driven approach.
 When Agile meets AI ?.
 It requires adapting traditional iterative workflows to handle AI’s data-driven, experimental, and model-centric nature.